Object Storage is reliable, safe and secure

 The storage software can manage, repair, retire, delete and deduplicate objects themselves based on information provided in metadata, making information life cycle management extremely efficient.
 If a requirement to store a certain object for a longer time period, simply amend the metadata associated with this object and all objects with the same metadata are automatically updated.

-Object could have storage pools distributed globally.
+An object store could have multiple storage pools distributed globally.
 By distributing the storage pools data now doesn’t reside at a single location and therefore by default have setup a DR site.
 Each site acts as an independent DR site and could have a geo cluster configuration for data protection on each site.

 The object (data) does not reside on a single storage platform and could be located anywhere in the world, instead it uses a virtual name space to create a http:\\ or https:\\ path or accessed using an API or use NFS/CIFS and mount the object store as a network share.